segmentio/action-destinations/.github/REQUIRED_FIELD_WARNING_TEMPLATE.md

 # New required fields detected

 > [!WARNING]
-> Your PR adds new required fields to existing destination.
+> Your PR adds new required fields to an existing destination.
 Adding new required settings/mappings for a destination already in production requires updating existing customer destination configuration.
 Ignore this warning if this PR is for a new destination with no active customers in production.

 The following required fields were added in this PR: